 Have you ever felt the frustration of unmet expectations quickly turn into intense negative emotions?
-Bound in bitterness, it is sometimes hard to see a way out.
+When we get bound in bitterness, it is sometimes hard to see a way out.
 I recently had frustrations quickly escalate into negative emotions that sent me spiraling.

 I’ve always looked forward to the “empty nesting” phase of our life.
-The time to pursue new hobbies, interests, and travel have always held a special appeal.
+The time to pursue new hobbies, interests, and travel has always held a special appeal.

 In a couple of months, we have a small window of opportunity where we will all be together for the first time in a year and a half.
 It likely will be another two years before we are all together again.
 Naturally, I wanted to make this into a big production, travel together, have fun, make memories.
 But because of circumstances, jobs, and health concerns, it appears a big shebang isn’t likely.